-Learning How to Make a Cheese Quesadilla was one of the first recipes I taught my daughter and it’s been her “go-to” homemade snack ever since!
+This cheese quesadilla recipe is a basic, beginner's recipe I hope you'll share with your children or grandchildren.
+It's never too early to introduce kids to cooking and this recipe (with adult supervision) is a perfect starter!
+Cheese Quesadilla was one of the first recipes I taught my daughter and it's been her "go-to" homemade snack ever since!

 A quesadilla is loosely translated as "cheesy Mexican pastry", but don't be fooled by this simple definition.
 In America, cheese is the primary ingredient and ranges from Monterrey Jack cheese to Mexican cheeses, including Queso Cotija, Oaxaca and Asadero.

-However, in Mexico City, most quesadillas do not include cheese; the “quesadilla” or tortilla is simply a vessel for getting juicy bites of meat or chicken into your mouth sans fork.
-These quesadillas can be loaded to the brim with all sorts of delicious ingredients like chicken, beef, pork, beans, avocado, tomatoes and more.
+However, in Mexico City, most quesadillas do not include cheese; the "quesadilla," or warm flour tortilla is simply a vessel for getting juicy bites of meat or chicken into your mouth sans fork.
+These Mexican appetizers can be loaded to the brim with all sorts of delicious ingredients like chicken, beef, pork, beans, avocado, tomatoes and more.

 What's The Difference Between a Burrito and Quesadilla?